atgeller/Wasm-Prechk-Artifact/README.md

    - The root password can be changed by modifying the `make-virtualbox.sh` script when generating the image.

 ## Sanity testsing
-To sanity check that the pre-loaded software artifacts work properly, try running the following commands:
+To sanity check that the pre-loaded software artifacts work properly, try running the following commands (from within the VM/Docker image):
 * `~/wasmtime/target/release/wasmtime --version`
-* `~/vm_guards/target/release/wasmtime --version`
+* `~/vmguards/target/release/wasmtime --version`
 * `~/no_checks/target/release/wasmtime --version`
 They should all succeed.

+To ensure the redex model works properly, run `raco test` from inside the redex model folder (`~/wasm-prechk`), it should succeed silently.

 # Evaluation Instructions
 Evaluation instructions for each claim are inlined in the list of claims.

+Each of the following usage instructions are from within the VM/Docker image.

 To use our implementation of wasm-prechk, you can invoke `~/wasmtime/target/release/wasmtime <wasm file>`, where `<wasm file>` is a wasm module in text or binary format.
 Alternatively, you can precompile wasm code using `~/wasmtime/target/release/wasmtime --allow-precompiled <wasm file> -o <output file name>.cwasm`, and then execute the precompiled code using `~/wasmtime/target/release/wasmtime --allow-precompiled <output file name>.cwasm`.

 To typecheck a wasm module, you can use our implementation of wasm-tools: `~/wasm-tools/target/release/wasm-tools validate <wasm file>`.

-You can test both the typechecker (wasm-tools) and compiler/runtime (wasmtime) on the example program `~/wasmtime/tests/wasm-prechk/bubblesort_stripped.wat`, which implements a prechecked version of bubblesort, compiled from C, within Wasm-prechk.
-You should notice that if you change the annotations to constraints which no longer hold, you will receive a typechecking error.

 # Artifact Layout
 ## Appendix
-The appendix is available in `~/appendix.pdf`, it mostly contains proof details, as well as some additional typing rules, and experimental details.
+The appendix is available in `appendix.pdf` as part of this repository (outside the VM), it mostly contains proof details, as well as some additional typing rules, and experimental details.

 ### Our Results for Comparison
-Raw data is available under the `~/data/` folder.
+Raw data is available under the `data` folder as part of this repository (outside the VM).
 It should contain a version of every file that will be generated while reproducing the experiments, for comparison:
 - `run_time.csv` contains the raw data on how long each benchmark takes to run.
 - `run_time_relative.csv` contains data on how long each benchmark takes to run using different configurations compared to the configuration with dynamic checks.